 Documentation should include the history and exam performed and the medical decision-making.
 When time is the determinant for code selection, the total time should be between 10-19 minutes for CPT code 99212.
 Medical necessity must be clearly stated and support the level of service reported.

-when services are provided in a physician’s office space or on the hospital campus, and that physician’s office space is not part of a provider-based department of the hospital.
+when services are provided in a physician’s office space or on the hospital campus, that physician’s office space is not part of a provider-based hospital department.

 On Campus-Outpatient Hospital

 According to billing guidelines, only one unit per visit of CPT code 99212 is allowed to be billed.

 The level of E&M service billed must be based on the treatment of a low level of complexity (having one self-limited or minor problem and straightforward MDM) performed concerning the medical care required by the reported symptoms, resulting in the patient’s diagnosis.